What Is eNPS? Score, Calculation, Benchmarks, Tips

 -

-Simplicity: As a single item, it is easy to track over time.
-Additionally, an organization can collect meaningful data with only a small investment of time by potential respondents
+Simplicity and consistency: As a single item, it is easy to track over time.
+Additionally, an organization can collect meaningful data with only a small investment of time by potential respondents.
+When the question wording and scale stay consistent across surveys, organizations can reliably compare results quarter over quarter.

 -